shaff600/FrontEndWebDevWebsite/README.md

 Future Development:
 - From the concepts covered within this module I am eager to learn more about web development.
 During my placement year I was working more with the back-end of applications, this module helped to expose all the fundamentals of the front-end.
 As a result of demonstrating my work to friends, I have managed to convince them for me to make them a website!
 These website range from; information websites for a Garage contact hub, Make Up Artist contact me site, food blogger website.
-- I am also excited to further develop JavaScript knowledge as I have come across projects that require solid knowledge of DOM manipulation.
-As my graduate role focuses on back-end development (Python, Java) I will be spending my summer studying the theory and creating side projects.